-Teacher candidates are expected to observe the same rules regarding punctuality which apply to cooperating teachers.
-The cooperating teacher and university supervisor will keep a record of lateness.
+Teacher candidates are expected to observe the same rules regarding punctuality which apply to mentor teachers.
+The mentor teacher and university supervisor will keep a record of lateness.
 It is the responsibility of the teacher candidate to report lateness to the university supervisor.